Is This the Life We Really Want?: Themes

 The concerns I have with that central question – "Why are we killing the children?" – are still there.
 I'm still deeply concerned that we're killing children all over the world with hardly a second thought because we've become so insensitive to the idea of every time the curtain falls on some forgotten life, it is because we stood by silent and indifferent – it's normal.
 I'm quoting from the record now.
 And unfortunately, it has become normal; we have normalized the death of the innocent.

-Waters also said the album had been influenced by having fallen in love:
+Waters also said the album was influenced by having fallen in love:

 The record is really about love – which is what all of my records have been about, in fact ...
 It's also the question of how do we take these moments of love – if we are granted any in our lives – and allow that love to shine on the rest of existence, on others.

-The album also contains lyrics criticizing then-US President Donald Trump and his administration, as well as samples of Trump speaking.
-Matilda Berke of Atwood Magazine noted that, "Upon closer inspection, however, it becomes clear that Waters has larger targets than a single orange-haired demagogue. [...]
+The lyrics criticise the President Donald Trump and his administration, as well as samples of Trump speaking.
+Matilda Berke of Atwood Magazine wrote: "Upon closer inspection, however, it becomes clear that Waters has larger targets than a single orange-haired demagogue. [...]
 Apathy, it seems, is Roger Waters' primary foe."

 Release

 Is This the Life We Really Want? was released on 2 June 2017 by Columbia Records.
 It was Waters' first solo album since Amused to Death (1992).
-The album peaked at number 3 in the United Kingdom and number 11 in the United States before falling off the US charts in four weeks.
-It produced four singles: "Smell the Roses" released on 20 April, "Déjà Vu" released on 8 May, "The Last Refugee" released on 19 May and "Wait for Her" released on 19 July in 2017.
+It reached number 3 in the UK and number 11 in the US before falling off the US charts in four weeks.
+"Smell the Roses" was released as a single on 20 April, followed by "Déjà Vu" on 8 May, "The Last Refugee" on 19 May and "Wait for Her" on 19 July.
 The album was blocked from release in Italy after the artist Emilio Isgrò alleged that the cover art plagiarised his work.